-5 Strengths are sourced from 10 similar codes of ethics (e.g., British Association for Counselling and Psychotherapy's ethical framework for good practice in counselling and psychotherapy).
-The Strengths of Judgement, Self-regulation, Perseverance and Bravery (hollow bullet points) have been chosen by the authors as deemed important in upholding the six principles.
+5 Strengths 1-7 are ranked by how often they were mentioned and emphasised across 10 similar codes of ethics (e.g., British Association for Counselling and Psychotherapy's ethical framework for good practice in counselling and psychotherapy).
+Strengths 8-11, the authors have deemed important in upholding the six principles.